-A one-bedroom city center apartment’s rent in a highly populated city such as Helsinki can run about $1,171.77 month.
-Alternatively, the same-sized apartment can cost around $927.86 outside that central hub.
+A one-bedroom city center apartment’s rent can run about $875.74 per month.
+Alternatively, the same-sized apartment can cost around $709.97 outside that central hub.
 The further you look outside urban areas for rental properties, the less expensive you’ll find them to be.
-When compared to costs of living in a city like New York City, rent may cost upwards of $2,650.00 inside the city center and $2,375.00 outside the city center.
+When compared to costs of living in the U.S. city centers, rent may cost upwards of $1,707.44, and $1,378.18 outside the city center.

 If you are looking to retire in Finland or spend years there, it might be best to consider buying your own home.
 Interest rates on housing loans in Finland have been on a steady decline for years.
-Helsinki, the nation’s capital, has (at time of writing) the lowest mortgage interest rate in the eurozone.
+Helsinki, the nation’s capital, is amongst the lowest mortgage interest rate in the eurozone.

 One of the main things to know about retiring abroad is getting a residence permit.
 The process is fairly straightforward.
 However, it has to be done on a personal basis; no one can apply for another person.

 There are two types of residence permit categories: Temporary Residence Permits and Permanent (Extended) Residence Permits.
 You can get Permanent Residence after living in Finland with a permanent residence permit for four or more years.
 You should seek out an application for the permit from the Finnish embassy located in your country or the embassy of a Schengen country representing Finland.
 Also, you can apply using the Enter Finland online service to help book an appointment and begin the application process.

 You will have to go through a background check to obtain your permit.
 You’ll also have to prove specific requirements down the line to become a Finnish citizen, such as fluency in the national language.